 To my white conservative friends: What is the difference between the celebrated kneeling of Tim Tebow and the rejected kneeling of Colin Kaepernick?
 Considering his publicly stated faith, is it possible Kaepernick also began kneeling out of a sense of Christian duty?

-True story: I actually saw a picture in a national publication of a white girl at a protest holding up a sign that said, “White people your feelings don’t matter!”
+True story: I actually saw a picture in a national publication of a young white woman at a protest holding up a sign that said, “White people your feelings don’t matter!”
 I believe what she was trying to say was a variation on the slogan, “Black lives matter more than white feelings.”
 But the misquote struck me as funny.
-Who are these “white people” this white girl was talking to?
+Who are these “white people” this white woman was talking to?
 Was she saying her own feelings didn’t matter or just white people who were less aware of racism than her?